 The people on the street crowded in tight around us.
 They stretched out their arms desperately wanting to snag a copy for themselves.
 They displayed a hunger for God’s Word I’d never seen before.
-In just a few hectic days, our short-term mission team gave away 10,000 Bibles to the spiritually hungry citizens of Moscow.
+In just a few hectic days, our short-term mission team gave away 10,000 Bibles to the citizens of Moscow.

 That was September 1991, roughly two weeks after an attempted coup in the USSR.
 Bible distribution in the Soviet Union had been limited and closely monitored for nearly a century.
 Only a relative few enjoyed the privilege of owning a Bible.
 But countless others longed for one.

 Whether or not we acknowledge the source of our hunger, we humans long to connect with our Creator, to intimately know the God of the universe.
 God satisfies this spiritual hunger of our souls through His inspired Word.
 He reveals Himself, His character, and His ways in the Bible.
+Sadly, only a small percentage of Christians today spend regular time in God’s Word.

 We Crave What We Eat